ResearchObject/ro-crate/docs/1.1-DRAFT/appendix/jsonld.md

 Ensure you have consistent use of `http` or `https` (preferring https) as well as consistent path `/vocab` vs `/vocab/` vs `/vocab/index.html` (preferring the shortest that is also visible in browser).
 ```

 For ad hoc terms where the crate author does not have the resources to put up an HTML page, an ad-hoc URL MAY be used in the form `https://w3id.org/ro/terms/criminalcharacters/education` where `criminalcharacters` is acting as a _namespace_ for one or more related terms like `education`.
-Ad-hoc namespaces under `https://w3id.org/ro/terms/` are available on first-come-first-serve basis; to avoid clashes, namespaces SHOULD be registered by [submitting terms and definitions](https://github.com/ResearchObject/ro-terms) to the RO-Crate project.
+Ad-hoc namespaces under `https://w3id.org/ro/terms/` are available on first-come-first-serve basis; to avoid clashes, namespaces SHOULD be registered by [submitting terms and definitions][ro-terms] to the RO-Crate project.

 In both cases, to use an ad-hoc term in an RO-Crate, the URI MUST be included in the local context: